 In reality, the practice severely harmed native communities who had come to rely on the weapons for hunting and in the fur trade.
 By depriving the nations of weapons, food became more difficult to obtain and led to further native resentment.

 Like many of the time, Amherst notably believed that natives were an “execrable race.”
-He would later pledge for “measures to be taken as would bring about the total extirpation of those Indian Nations.”
+He later pledged for “measures to be taken as would bring about the total extirpation of those Indian Nations.”2

 The combination of Amherst’s policies and the further encroachment of settlers on native lands caused the Native American nations to rise up in Pontiac’s Rebellion of 1763.